PyLadiesTC/peer_learning_party_game/README.md

 Every time you teach a skill *or* learn a skill, put a star on your nametag.
 Before you leave for the night, show an organizer how many stars you've earned.
-We'll give out two prizes: 16 GB USB drives in lovely, approximately-Pythonic green.
-One goes to the person with the most stars, and one randomly selected from everybody with any stars.
+We'll give out two prizes: One goes to the person with the most stars, and one randomly selectedfrom everybody with any stars.

 If someone teaches you a skill that's on their
 "I'll teach" tag, take a *bonus* star, too.